alexanderameye/prefab-painter/README.md

 > alt + scroll to change the brush density

+Make sure that the layer settings in the prefab painter are set up correctly!

 ## Palettes
 Palettes are 'painting presets'.
 You can for example create a 'Trees' that contains 3 different types of trees.
 You can manage your palettes using the palette toolbar.
 You can use the 'Load' button to load a custom palette from your project folder, or you can create a new palette by clicking 'palettes > New Palette'.
 After you've edited a palette, don't forget to save it.